 Another aspect of refusal in your intervention for drug rehabilitation is the underlying issues.
 As mentioned above, the substance became a solution to an unresolved problem or unwanted feeling—their inability to cope with issues that brought about the drug or alcohol abuse in the first place.
 In many addiction cases, the person’s solution to life issues is the use of mind-altering substances.

-That is why many drug addiction treatment centres offer support programs to help deal with subject matters like parenting, social skills, proper manners, or simple communication skills.
-When you tell a loved one “it’s time to face the facts and get help, go to a drug addiction treatment centre” you’re telling them to give up the only solution they have for their underlying and unwanted condition; resulting in refusal.
+That is why many drug addiction treatment centres offer programs to help deal with different subject matters.
+Life skills like parenting, social interactions, choosing friends, or simple communication are often on the curriculum.
+When you tell a loved one, “it’s time to face the facts and get help, go to a drug addiction treatment centre,” you’re telling them to give up the only solution they have for their underlying and unwanted condition, resulting in refusal.